Skip to Main Content

-As far as can be determined, there are currently 16 intelligence agencies in the U.S. government, although other agencies sometimes carry out intelligence-related tasks.
-Many of the following agencies are part of the Department of Defense.
-An overview of these agencies briefly describes what each does.
+The United States Intelligence Community consists of the intelligence agencies in the U.S. government, although other agencies sometimes carry out intelligence-related tasks.
 Links below lead either to the agency's website or to a LibGuide about the agency.

 National Security Agency (NSA)